IshanArya/MP3Master/README.md

 # MP3Master
 Simple program that parses mp3skull website and downloads songs to computer.
+Also works to fix id3 info on downloaded songs

 ## How to Operate
 Just run jar file, put in some search you want to do, click "enter" or the button.